M0hannad/KSA_Weather_Prediction/README.md

 ## Future work:
 - Include more cities
 - Use the information to help estimate the potential for solar and wind energy in Saudi Arabia.
-- Prediction for the rainfall as well.
+- Forecasting of the rainfall as well.
-- Make prediction using Time Series Analysis.
+- Make the prediction using Time Series Analysis.

 ### Conclusion: